 2. Record your strengths

 Another list to help you overcome embarrassments is about your positive qualities.
 Shyness is usually caused by low self-esteem.
 Fight it mercilessly, reminding yourself of your own magnificence (this is not a joke).
-Try to find a downside even for flaws.
-It may be difficult for you to lead a long monologue, but you are an excellent listener.
-This communication skill can and should be used too.
+Even for flaws, try to identify a downside.
+It may be difficult for you to lead a long monologue, but you are great at listening.
+This is a communication skill that can and should be applied as well.

 3. Decide on a goal

-Any action becomes much more effective when it is purposeful.
-It is clear that constant embarrassment interferes with life, but you need to explain to yourself what exactly interferes with you.
+When something is purposeful, it is far more effective.
+It is obvious that persistent shame interferes with daily living, but you need to explain to yourself what exactly interferes with you.
 The formulated goal may become the impetus for overcoming the old problem.

-Even though I perform, write, and host radio shows, I am an introvert at heart.
+Despite the fact that I'm a performer, writer, and radio host, I am an introvert at heart.
 But as the head of the company, I had to talk about our products and services.
 This required me to get out of my shell and deliver a message to the world.
 I overcame shyness by realizing that only I can deliver my message correctly.
-After realizing this fact, I took steps to make it easier for myself to speak in public and meet new people.
+I made efforts to improve my comfort level when interacting with strangers and giving speeches in public.

 Eric Holtzclaw